-General Care for Haworthia reinwardtii
+General Care for Haworthiopsis reinwardtii

-Haworthia reinwardtii is the perfect succulent to grow indoors.
+Haworthiopsis reinwardtii is the perfect succulent to grow indoors.
 It is also great for use in rock and fairy gardens that receive plenty of shade.
 Due to its small size, it can be grown in miniature gardens until it reaches maturity.

-Haworthia reinwardtii has average watering needs for a succulent.
+Haworthiopsis reinwardtii has average watering needs for a succulent.
 It thrives on neglect, preferring under-watering to over-watering, as it can be prone to rot.
 It's best to use the “soak and dry” method, and allow the soil to dry out completely between waterings.

 Where to Plant

-Haworthia reinwardtii is not cold hardy, so if you live in a zone that gets colder than 40° F (4.5° C), it's best to plant this succulent in a container that can be brought indoors.
+Haworthiopsis reinwardtii is not cold hardy, so if you live in a zone that gets colder than 40° F (4.5° C), it's best to plant this succulent in a container that can be brought indoors.
 It does well in partial sun to partial shade.

-How to Propagate Haworthia reinwardtii
+How to Propagate Haworthiopsis reinwardtii

-Haworthia reinwardtii is a prolific propagator, growing many offsets.
+Haworthiopsis reinwardtii is a prolific propagator, growing many offsets.
 This is the easiest way to propagate it, although it can also be propagated by seed.